contributte/cli-http/README.md

 -----

 Consider to [support](https://contributte.org/partners.html) **contributte** development team.
-Also thank you for using this package.
+Also thank you for being used this package.